Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_cortex_analyst/getting_started_with_cortex_analyst.md

 The [Semantic Model](https://docs.snowflake.com/en/user-guide/snowflake-cortex/cortex-analyst/semantic-model-spec) is composed of a number of different fields that help Cortex Analyst understand the specifics of your data:
 - Logical Tables which are composed of Logical Columns
 - Logical Columns which are one of `dimensions`, `time_dimensions`, or `measures`
+- Relationships that exist between tables to allow for JOINS

 Logical Tables are relatively straightforward- these are tables or views within a database.
 That's it!
 Pretty simple